 Our end-to-end solutions include a full range of multi-satellite ground stations that receive, process, distribute, archive, and exploit imagery from RADARSAT-2 and other satellites.
-Over the last 30 years, we have installed more than 70 receiving ground stations in more than 25 different countries, which have processed data from over 20 different satellites.
-The intelligence provided through our ground stations supports a broad range of applications, including national security, maritime transportation, urban development, land use, resource management, environmental monitoring, defense operations, law enforcement and mapping.
+We have installed more than 70 receiving ground stations in more than 25 different countries, which process data from over 20 different satellites.
+The intelligence provided through our ground stations supports a broad range of applications, including national security, maritime transportation, urban development, land use, resource management, environmental monitoring, defence operations, law enforcement and mapping.